cailleanC1C/C1C-Recruitment/docs/ops/Watchers.md

 - **`bot_info` telemetry refresh** (`cron` every 3 h) — scheduler triggers
   `refresh_now("bot_info", actor="cron")`; completion logs post a success/failure summary
   to the ops channel.
+- **Recruiter digest** — loads only when `shared.features.is_enabled("recruitment_reports")`
+  evaluates `True`.
+The digest cron posts nightly summaries; when the toggle is off the scheduler skips registration.
+Welcome and promo watchers remain controlled by their `_LISTENERS` environment toggles and ignore feature flags.

 Cron jobs run even if corresponding listeners are disabled (for example, refresh cycles can stay active while promo listeners are paused).